Emergen-C

 Emergen-C is an effervescent, powdered drink mix vitamin supplement manufactured by Alacer Corp.
 The Emergen-C product line was introduced in 1978.
 Alacer was established as a private company in 1972, focusing on vitamin supplements containing vitamin C. The company was acquired by Pfizer in 2012.
 In 2019, Pfizer consumer healthcare entered a joint venture with GSK.
 The brand is owned by Haleon since 18 July 2022.

-It contains, depending on the variety, 16 times the vitamin C, 4 times the vitamin B12, and 5 times the vitamin B6 of the USDA Reference Daily Intake based on a 2000 calorie diet.
-Some versions include calcium, glucosamine, quercetin or lycopene.
+It contains, depending on the variety, 16 times the vitamin C, 4 times the vitamin B12, and 5 times the vitamin B6 of the USDA Reference Daily Intake based on a 2000-calorie diet.
+Some versions include calcium, glucosamine, quercetin, or lycopene.

 Manufacturing

-Pharmaceutical firm GlaxoSmithKline (GSK) is moving forward on plans to close its manufacturing plant in Carlisle, PA by mid-2021, several regional news organizations reported this week.
-Production of Emergen-C powdered Vitamin C supplement drink mix products at the site will be shifted to a facility in Puerto Rico.
+Pharmaceutical firm GlaxoSmithKline (GSK) moved forward on plans to close its manufacturing plant in Carlisle, Pennsylvania by mid-2021, several regional news organizations reported in 2012.
+Production of Emergen-C powdered vitamin C supplement drink mix products at the site was to be shifted to a facility in Puerto Rico.

 Ingredients

 GMO ingredients are used.
-From the Alacer website: "We have chosen to source materials that are non-GMO whenever possible.
+The Alacer website states: "We have chosen to source non-GMO materials whenever possible.
 That being said, we cannot guarantee that all of our raw materials are sourced from non-GMO ingredients and do not currently have this requirement in place for our vendors".
-Most products do not contain animal-derived ingredients, but some certain products contain chondroitin from cows, honey, and vitamin D3 from wool.
+Most products do not contain animal-derived ingredients, but certain products contain chondroitin from cows, honey, and vitamin D3 from wool.